miwufe/quickapp-docs/guide-i18n/tools/toolkit-tools.en.md

 Linux

 ```
-hap update
+aiot update
 ```

 Windows

 ```
-node /path/to/your/hap-toolkit/bin/hap update
+node /path/to/your/aiot-toolkit/bin/aiot update
 ```

 Command parameters:

--- force: Forced update (Update current project to the hap-toolkit version.
+-- force: Forced update (Update current project to the aiot-toolkit version.
 It should be noted that this action may downgrade the version.)

 After updating, run the "npm install" command in the project directory to install the dependency library